-No, you do not have to be working on LGBTQA+ specific concerns to receive services through Pride Southcoast.
-Although we can help with identity exploration, or support you through your coming out process or gender affirmation transition, we also have experience helping individuals cope with depression, anxiety, ADHD, trauma, etc.
+No, you do not have to be working on LGBTQIA+ specific concerns to receive services through Pride South Coast.
+Although we can help with identity exploration, or support you through your coming out process or gender affirmation journey, we also have experience helping individuals cope with depression, anxiety, ADHD, trauma, etc.

 Do you provide letters of support for hormone treatment or medical transition?

 Yes, we do, following an assessment.

 Do you help with name & gender changes on official documents?

 We are not able to file paperwork for you, but we can provide you with resources to change your name or gender markers on official documents.

 Do you follow the WPATH standards of care?

 Yes, we do.
 You can read more about the standards of care here- WPATH Standards of Care.

 Do you work with families and partners as well?

 Yes!
 We provide family therapy as needed.
 We can also assist family members who are hoping to understand their loved one's identity, who would like to learn more about how to support their loved one, or who are looking for acceptance counseling.